SureshGXAI/drug_failure_approval_finder/README.md

 key; if you don't provide one, that column is simply left blank and every other module still runs normally.

-## How the modules work

-- **Module A (failed drugs)**: Open Targets → ChEMBL → ClinicalTrials.gov → PubMed → PubChem
-- **Module B (approved drugs)**: Open Targets → openFDA → PubMed → PubChem
-- **Module C (target annotation)**: UniProt → Reactome → DisGeNET
-  - If your input is a **target**, one row is produced for that target.
-  - If your input is a **disease**, Open Targets is used to find the top-N targets associated with that disease (default N=5), and one row is produced per target.
-- **Module D (ongoing clinical trials)**: Open Targets → ClinicalTrials.gov → PubMed → PubChem
-  - Lists drugs whose trial status is Recruiting, Not yet recruiting, Active (not recruiting), or Enrolling by invitation — i.e. drugs still moving through Phase I/II/III that haven't yet failed or been approved.
-  - Pulls the live overall status, sponsor, trial start date, and estimated primary completion date straight from ClinicalTrials.gov.

 ## Installation

 Requires Python 3.8+.